-Upped KKR offer for Australia's Treasury Wine raises bidding war prospect
+Upped KKR offer for Australia's treasury wine raises bidding war prospect

 Former CEO David Dearie was sacked in September last year after presiding over a A$160 million charge due to the destruction of thousands of gallons of cheap wine exported to the United States.

-An efficiency drive imposed by Clarke is expected to generate A$35 million in savings in the 2015 financial year by shedding jobs and rationalizing office space, I.T. and non-essential spending.
+An efficiency drive imposed by Clarke is expected to generate A$35 million in savings in the 2015 financial year by shedding jobs and rationalising office space, I.T. and non-essential spending.

 The company, which is scheduled to release full-year results on Aug.
 21, is also counting on its Penfolds release to boost sales in the second half of the 2013-14 financial year.